basselkassem/predict_income_potential/predict_income_potential_app/README.md

 ## Included components

-* [IBM Watson Studio](https://www.ibm.com/cloud/watson-studio): Analyze data using RStudio, Jupyter, and Python in a configured, collaborative environment that includes IBM value-adds, such as managed Spark.
+* [IBM Watson Studio](https://www.ibm.com/cloud/watson-studio): Analyze data using Jupyter, and Python in a configured, collaborative environment that includes IBM value-adds, such as managed Spark.
 * [Jupyter Notebook](https://jupyter.org/): An open source web application that allows you to create and share documents that contain live code, equations, visualizations, and explanatory text.
 * [PixieDust](https://github.com/pixiedust/pixiedust): Provides a Python helper library for IPython Notebook.
 * [Node.js](https://nodejs.org/): An open-source JavaScript run-time environment for executing server-side JavaScript code.